MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/extension-release-notes.md

 ### New features

 - Updated the build of Windows Admin Center to the v2211.
-A few highlights are listed below.
+A few highlights are listed.
 For a full summary, visit [our blog post](https://aka.ms/wac2211).
     - Support for WDAC-enforced infrastructure
     - Support for 400% zoom
     - Search settings with smart keywords